Regulation

 Emmett O'KaneEmmett O'Kane

-Emmett is a Licensed Benefits Solutions Advisor at Humi.
+Emmett is the Director of Benefits Revenue Solutions at Humi.
 Emmett's team helps clients ensure they have the perfect benefits plan for their organization, customized for their people, at the best price.
-Emmett has worked in technology his entire career and having been with Humi since the company's inception, Emmett has guided hundreds of businesses through their benefits, HR, and payroll administration.
+His biggest focus is bridging the gap between insurance and technology to simplify employment for Canadians.
+Emmett has worked in technology his entire career and having been with Humi since the company's inception, he has guided hundreds of businesses through their benefits, HR, and payroll administration.

 Subscribe to Humi Blog